openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     pip install optimum[openvino,nncf]

-To start using OpenVINO as a backend for Hugging Face you should change original Hugging Face code in two places.
+To start using OpenVINO as a backend for Hugging Face, change the original Hugging Face code in two places:

 .. code-block:: diff